As far as coordinating offenses goes, Kliff Kingsbury is a genius.

 It's coaching his defense, and winning, that has given him some trouble.

-A former NFL backup quarterback, Kingsbury has been a pass-heavy schemer who uses spread offense concepts and fast receivers to stretch defenses.
-The offense tends to move quickly and pick up chunks of yardage -- it ranked in the top 16 in yards per game in each of Kingsbury's six seasons including four top-10 finishes.
+A former NFL backup quarterback, Kingsbury has been a pass-heavy schemer who uses spread offense concepts featuring fast receivers who run precise routes to stretch defenses.
+A strong-armed, accurate quarterback is a must, and it's even better if he can make plays with his feet.
+The offense tends to move quickly and pick up chunks of yardage -- it ranked in the top 16 in yards per game in each of Kingsbury's six seasons at Texas Tech, including four top-10 finishes.
 The Red Raiders also ranked among the top-25 in scoring each of the last four seasons.

 Here's how Kingsbury's tendencies looked in his six seasons at Texas Tech:

 You shouldn't believe that Kingsbury "forgot" about his run game, but it's not quite the priority for him that it is for other coaches.
 During Texas Tech's days with Mahomes and others, running backs really didn't get a ton of work.
 DeAndre Washington posted back-to-back 1,000-yard efforts but never averaged more than 18 carries per game.
-After Mahomes' departure, Kingsbury did lean on his run game a little more (26.1 running back carries per game) but didn't have any 800-yard producers.
+After Mahomes' departure, Kingsbury did lean on his run game a little more (26.1 running back carries per game) but didn't have anyone produce even 800 yards.
 Last season he had to mix and match his backs with mediocre results.

 Speaking of Johnson and his potential in the passing game ...

-As for the running backs, it stinks the number wasn't closer to 20 percent, but that could be a byproduct of not having established pass-catchers at the position.
-It would be hard to believe Kingsbury would prefer dialing up plays to a slot receiver than to Johnson on a consistent basis.
+As for the running backs, it stinks the number wasn't closer to 20 percent, but that could be a byproduct of Kingsbury not having established pass-catchers at the position.